itrimble/Mock-Interview/README.md

 *   What is an IDS and how does it differ from an IPS ?
 *   What is the difference between encryption and hashing?
 *   What is a false positive and a false negative in the case of an IDS ?
-*   What are your thoughtss about Blue Team  and Red Team ?
+*   What are your thoughts about Blue Team  and Red Team ?
 *   What is data leakage and how will you protect and prevent it ?
 *   You have a user who needs admin rights on their system to do their daily tasks ?
 What should be done ?
 *   Should admin rights be granted or restricted?
 *   Explain a risk, vulnerability, and a threat ?
 *   What is the difference between an exploit and a vulnerability ?
 *   Tell me about your personal achivements or certifications ?
-*   How do you think your previous job skills translate to a job iin cybersecurity ?
+*   How do you think your previous/current job skills translate to a job in cybersecurity ?
 *   How would you harden a web server ?
 *   What is a weak information security policy ?
 *   What is MAC spoofing ?
 Explain